ShaffanShoaib/USA_Restuarant/README.md

-Change the color of the button in the Ui to green
+Change the color of the button in the Ui to yellow